-Following is certain information about the directors of Allscripts as of April 27, 2012, based on information furnished by them.
+The board of directors proposes, based on the recommendation of the Nominating and Governance Committee, the nominees listed below, all of whom are currently serving as directors, to be elected for a new term expiring at the 2013 annual meeting and, in accordance with Delaware law, each director will continue to serve until the election and qualification of his or her respective successor or until his or her earlier death, resignation or removal.
 On August 24, 2010, we consummated a merger with Eclipsys Corporation ("Eclipsys"), a leading enterprise provider of solutions and services for hospitals and clinicians.
 Pursuant to Allscripts by-laws and the terms of the merger agreement with Eclipsys, Allscripts agreed to nominate Mr. Glen E. Tullman for election to the board of directors at the first three annual meetings of stockholders following the closing of the merger with Eclipsys.